 So for the salty ones – Bait Bait Bait, pilchards should stack up pretty solid for June, goggle eyes should be here and scattered small schools of mullet.

-Summer time begins, this is I think the hardest fishing time of year to fish ocean shoreline waters and produce consistently.
+Summer time begins, this is I think the hardest fishing time of year to fish.
 Our weather patterns make changes and the wind, water, and surf calms.
 Water temps will blast up and fishing is better early morning, late afternoon, and just after dark.
 I also like to fish more weather affected days and especially after storms for snapper.
 I have my best luck from piers and Jetties during these conditions.
 The calm days you need to target the species more prevalent to the area to produce well.

 Northern piers should see spanish, cero, and king mackerel.
 There will also be mangrove snapper in and around pylons under the pier, barracudas, snook, and an occasional cobia.
 Also, tarpon should be moving north and should be on the list of possible catches.